 You may come across many 'Harvard' style guides, each of which is slightly different.
 This is because different organisations or bodies have adapted the basic author-date system for their own needs, and retained the name Harvard.

-This referencing guide is based on the author-date system outlined in the AGPS (Australian Government Publication Style) manual for authors, editors and printers (6th edition), which can be found in the General Collection at PN147.S79 2002.
-The AGPS manual has not been updated for more than 15 years.
+This referencing guide is based on the author-date system outlined in the AGPS (Australian Government Publication Style) manual for authors, editors and printers - 2002 (6th edition), which can be found in the General Collection at PN147.S79 2002.
+The AGPS manual is currently being updated and will be launched digitally in 2020.
 Please note that the manual details 3 different 'systems'.
 Bond University uses the 'author-date' system, the major details of which are outlined on pp. 192-208.

 EndNote and Refworks are tools that allow you to manage the references you find during your research.
 Both tools have the following features: